Webinars

 In this Ask Me Anything session, Safety Advisor Lorne Davies will review the basics of power tool safety, help people better understand some common risks, and to answer your questions about power tool safety.

-On Pink Shirt Day 2023, join Dr. Steven Conway, MSABC Mental Health and Wellness Director, as he shares how harassment and bullying in a workplace is an occupational health and safety issue.
+Learn why harassment and bullying at work is an occupational health and safety issue.
 By the end of this webinar, workers, health and safety professionals, supervisors, and managers will better understand how to identify and respond to incidents of bullying and harassment.

 Join this special webinar session with sleep scientist Dr. Glenn Landry as he shares information about how workplace fatigue as a concern for health and safety professionals.
 He will also be sharing strategies to help mitigate the impacts of workplace fatigue.